Parton distributions confront LHC Run II data: a quantitative appraisal: Methodological framework

 The contribution to the covariance matrix due to PDF uncertainties is determined, for each of the PDF sets considered (see Sect.~\ref{subsec:pdfs}), using the definition of covariance between the random variables $T_i$ and $T_j$

 where $\mathbb{E}[X]$ denotes the expectation value of the random variable $X$.
 For Hessian PDF sets, Eq.~\eqref{eq:pdf_covariance} reads

 where $T_{i}^{(k)}=T_{i}(f^{(k)})$ is the theoretical prediction computed with the PDF associated to the $k$-th eigenvalue $f^{(k)}$, and $T_{i}^{(0)}=T_{i}(f^{(0)})$ is the theoretical prediction computed with the central PDF $f^{(0)}$.
 We use the symmetric definition of Hessian PDF uncertainties, since we assume that PDF uncertainties are Gaussian.
+In case of asymmetric Hessian PDF sets, we replace the difference between $T_{i,j}^{(k)}$ and $T_{i,j}^{(0)}$ in Eq.~(3.9) with the difference between predictions obtained with positive and negative eigenvectors.
 For Monte Carlo PDF sets, Eq.~\eqref{eq:pdf_covariance} reads

 where $T_{i}^{(k)}=T_{i}(f^{(k)})$ is the theoretical prediction computed with the PDF associated to the $k$-th replica $f^{(k)}$, and $\left\langle T_{i}\right\rangle_{\rm rep}=\frac{1}{n_{\rm rep}}\sum_{k=1}^{n_{\rm rep}}T_{i}^{(k)}$ is the average over replicas.